AndrewCarterUK/mnist-neural-network-plain-php/README.md

 # MNIST Neural Network in PHP

-This source code seeks to replicate the [MNIST For ML Beginners](https://www.tensorflow.org/versions/r1.1/get_started/mnist/beginners) tutorial from the Tensorflow website using straight forward PHP code.
+This source code seeks to replicate the (now removed) [MNIST For ML Beginners](https://web.archive.org/web/20180801165522/https://www.tensorflow.org/versions/r1.1/get_started/mnist/beginners) tutorial from the Tensorflow website using straight forward PHP code.
 Hopefully, this example will make that tutorial a bit more manageable for PHP developers.

 The task is to recognise digits, such as the ones below, as accurately as possible.